GPII/common-terms-registry/express/api/ctr.md

     + versions (optional, boolean) ...
 Whether or not to display the full version history for this record (including any unpublished drafts).
 Defaults to "false".

 ## GET /api/conditions/{?updated,status,offset,limit,versions}
 The list of conditions.
-Equivalent to using /api/records with the query parameter `recordType=condition`.
-Supports the same query parameters as /api/records except for `recordType`.
+Equivalent to using /api/records with the query parameter `type=condition`.
+Supports the same query parameters as /api/records except for `type`.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.